 National Marine Fisheries Service

 Grizzle, Raymond E.; Ward, Larry G.; Mayer, Larry A.; Malik, Mashkoor A.; Cooper, Andrew B.; Abeels, Holly; Greene, Jennifer K.; Brodeur, Melissa; and Rosenberg, Andrew A., "Effects of a Large Fishing Closure on Benthic Communitites in the Western Gulf of Maine: Recovery from the Effects of Gillnets and Otter Trawls" (2009).
-Center for Coastal and Ocean Mapping.
+Fisheries Bulletin.
 479.